PrimeTimeTran/next-blog/data/blog/RSE pt 1 - intro.md

 canonicalUrl:
 ---

-## Royal Stock Exchange(RSE) - Building a Full Stack Stock Exchange - pt 1
+## Royal Stock Exchange(RSE) - Building a Full Stack Stock Exchange - Part 1

 Decided to build a stock exchange.
 I plan to master along the following: